János Kornai: Work

 In the late 1950s, he was among those who initiated the use of mathematical methods in economic planning.
 He elaborated the theory of two-level planning with Tamás Lipták and directed the first large-scale, economy-wide, multi-level planning project.
 Professor Kornai's early work Overcentralization (1956) created a stir in the West and conveyed for the first time his disillusionment with communist central planning.

 His 1971 book Anti-Equilibrium criticizes neoclassical economics, particularly general equilibrium theory.
 His 1980 book Economics of Shortage is perhaps his most influential work.
 It argues that the chronic shortages seen throughout Eastern Europe in the late 1970s and continuing in the 1980s were not the consequences of planners' errors or wrong pricing, but of systemic flaws.
 In his 1988 book The Socialist System, The Political Economy of Communism, he argued that the command economy based on unchallenged control by a Marxist–Leninist communist party leads to a predominance of bureaucratic administration of state firms, through centralized planning and management, and the use of administrative pricing to eliminate the effects of the market.
 This brings individual responses to the incentives of the system, culminating in observable and inescapable economic phenomena known as the shortage economy.
 Kornai remained highly sceptical of efforts to create market socialism.
-His later works, including The Road to a Free Economy (1990), Highway and Byways (1995), Struggle and Hope (1997) and Welfare in Transition (2001), deal with macroeconomic aspects and the interaction between politics and economic policy in the period of economic transition in the post-Soviet states.
+His later works, including The Road to a Free Economy (1990), Highway and Byways (1995), Struggle and Hope (1997) and Welfare in Transition (2001), deal with macroeconomic aspects and the interaction between politics and economic policy in the period of economic transition in Eastern Europe.
 He later led a comprehensive research project, Honesty and Trust in the Light of Post-Socialist Transition at Collegium Budapest.

 Kornai was a member of the Royal Swedish Academy of Sciences.
 In 2016 he was elected as a foreign associate of the National Academy of Sciences.

 In 2007 Kornai published a book of memoirs, By Force of Thought, covering his research and the social and political environments in which he did his work.
 New editions of some of Kornai's major works appeared in Hungarian from a Bratislava publisher in 2012.